Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • A letter of recommendation from a community organization, educational institution, Inuit organization or hamlet that affirms your connection to the community.

-• A certified copy of an Inuit enrolment card issued by Nunavut, as per the University of Ottawa’s policy on Eligibility for Focused Admissions, Scholarships and Bursaries for First Nations, Inuit and Métis people [PDF].
+• A certified copy of an Inuit enrollment card issued by Nunavut, as per the University of Ottawa’s policy on Eligibility for Focused Admissions, Scholarships and Bursaries for First Nations, Inuit and Métis People.

 Nunavut Inuit applicants are eligible for enhanced application support and, if admitted, for additional ongoing educational support through Nunavut Tunngavik Inc. and Makigiaqta Inuit Training Corporation.
 Email the Makigiaqta Inuit Training Corporation for more information.